[Ultimate Guide] Selected Turkish Phrases and Examples Useful for Daily Conversation and Travel

 Japonca ve İngilizce konuşabiliyorum

-I am learning Turkish
+I am studying Turkish

-I will be staying for a week
+I will stay for one week

-Bir hafta kalacağı
+Bir hafta kalacağım

 Tanıştığımıza memnun oldum

-Let's exchange contact information
+Let's exchange contact info

 İletişim bilgilerimizi paylaşalım

-Sorunuz varsa lutfen sorun
+Sorunuz varsa lütfen sorun

-Country name
+Country Names

 Türkiye